ecoNect-Tech/EcoEye/README.md

 </p>

 # Use Cases
-## Waterbirds recognition real-time alerts for Conservation biology
+## Waterbirds recognition with real-time alerts for Conservation biology
 In this setup, the EcoEye camera was used to recognize male and female mandarin ducks that cross a small section on a lake.
 The object detection model was trained with images taken from different locations, at various weather conditions and times of the day.
 When an image includes one or multiple detections above a set threshold, the detections count and confidences are transferred along with the compressed image to a cloud server, over the WiFi signal from a portable router, in real-time.

 <p align="center">